JakubBartoszewicz/DeePaC/README.md

 ### GPU support

 To use GPUs, you need to install the GPU version of TensorFlow.
-In conda, install tensorflow-gpu from the `defaults` channel before deepac:
+In conda, install tensorflow-gpu before deepac:
 ```
 conda remove tensorflow
-conda install -c defaults tensorflow-gpu=1.15
+conda install tensorflow-gpu
 conda install deepac
 ```
-Note: TensorFlow 2.0 is not yet supported.

 If you're using `pip`, you need to install CUDA and CuDNN first (see TensorFlow installation guide for details).
 Then you can do the same as above:
 ```
 pip uninstall tensorflow
-pip install tensorflow-gpu==1.15
+pip install tensorflow-gpu
 ```

 ### Optional: run tests